PySimpleGUI/PySimpleGUI/docs/cookbook.md

 More and more the recipes are moving online, away from this document and onto Trinket. http://Trinket.PySimpleGUI.org

-You'll find a number of "recipes" running on Trinket.
+You'll find several "recipes" running on Trinket.
 The PySimpleGUI [Trinket Demo Programs](https://pysimplegui.trinket.io/demo-programs) are often accompanied by explanatory text.
 Because it's an actively used educational capability, you'll find newer PySimpleGUI features demonstrated there.

 The advantage to "live", online PySimpleGUI demos is that you can examine the source code, run it, and see the GUI in your browser window, without installing *anything* on your local machine.
 No Python, no PySimpleGUI, only your browser is needed to get going.